 You can only get a disabled facilities grant if an Occupational therapist recommends it.
 You can get up to £25,000 for a disabled facilities grant.
-In some circumstances, this award can be increased by a further £25,000 at the discretion of the Housing Executive and with approval from the Department for Social Development
+In some circumstances, this award can be increased by a further £25,000 at the discretion of the Housing Executive and with approval from the Department for Communities.
+The Disabled Facilities Grant is not affected by the funding cuts to other NIHE housing grants.

 A disabled facilities grant will usually only cover work recommended by an Occupational Therapist.
 You may be able to get other work carried out if the Housing Executive and your health trust agree to it.
-Contact your local Grants Office for more information.
+You might be entitled to a grant if your Occupational Therapist believes you you need to:

-- make access easier to a bathroom, living room or bedroom
+- improve access to a bathroom, living room or bedroom

-- adapt kitchen facilities to make the preparation and cooking of food easier
+- adapt kitchen facilities to make preparing and cooking food easier

 You can apply for a disabled facilities grant if you own your home.
 You must be able to prove that you own the property or that you are about to buy the property.
 You must also be able to prove that: